-What makes a "hard" oil, hard.
-What makes a "soft" oil, soft?
-What makes a butter more nourishing?
+What makes a “hard” oil, hard.
+What makes a “soft” oil, soft?
+How about what makes a butter more nourishing?
 What makes an oil more cleansing?

-There is bountiful amounts of information on making cold process soaps, from understanding trace, gel phase, colorants, superfatting, "best" combination of oils/butters, "easiest" to work with oils and butters, and so on.
-But, finding an article about what makes up these oils and really the science behind why we pick specific oils for our recipes, we were so naïve to.
+There is bountiful amounts of information on making cold process soaps, from understanding trace, gel phase, colorants, superfatting, “best” combination of oils/butters, “easiest” to work with oils and butters, and so on.
+However, finding information about what makes up these oils, the science behind why we pick specific oils for our recipes, we were naïve to.

-It's important to note, we are not chemist, and heck, some people may be out their like "duh" it largely has to do with their fatty acid make-up.
-Truth is, we really didn't think about this when we started!
+It’s important to note, we are not chemist.
+Some people may be saying to themselves, “duh”, it largely has to do with their fatty acid make-up.
+Truth is, we really didn’t think about this when we started!

-It was more of a feel thing, we would read about using more "hard" oils and using more "soft" oils to get to what we thought was the perfect bar of soap, but it was more based off of others recipes that we tweaked, rather then looking at it from the "ground-up" and asking ourselves, the "why" question.
+It was more of a feel thing.
+For example, we would read about using more “hard” oils and using more “soft” oils to get to what we thought was the perfect bar of soap.
+Oftentimes, it was based off of others recipes that we tweaked, rather then looking at it from the “ground-up” and asking ourselves, the “why” question.

 Once we decided that, we moved forward, choosing our oils more carefully and thoughtfully.

 One of the things all soapers will run into is cost.
-You see, if you choose vegan soaps, palm-free soaps, soaps with jojoba oils or babassu oils, or all olive oil soaps, the cost always fluctuates, no matter what!
+If you choose vegan soaps, palm-free soaps, soaps with jojoba oils or babassu oils, or all olive oil soaps, the cost always fluctuates, no matter what!

 Some oils and/or butters are just plan expensive (like jojoba, actually a liquid wax, and babassu oil).
 Once you understand properties, hopefully you can put together recipes that also fit your budget.
 If you want more luxurious, moisturizing qualities, maybe you can make oil or butter substitutions with ones that have similar properties that are more affordable.

 In many cases, soaping is a give and take craft.
-Sometimes you have to find that "happy medium" or that "sweet spot".
-Often times, the sweet spot comes back to age old, tried and true recipes that involve your simple, most infamous ingredients; olive oil, coconut oil, and palm oil.
+Sometimes you have to find that “happy medium” or that “sweet spot”.
+Oftentimes, the sweet spot comes back to age old, tried and true recipes that involve your simple, most infamous ingredients.
+For example, olive oil, coconut oil, and palm oil.

-Because these oils work magically together to make a wonderfully balanced soap, and these ingredients are more affordable then many others, respectively!
+Firstly, These oils work magically together to make a wonderfully balanced soap.
+Secondly, these ingredients are more affordable then many others, respectively!

 One suggestion.
-Take a very standard recipe, one that you see everyone talk about, popular ingredients and don't try to reinvent the wheel.
+Take a very standard recipe, one that you see everyone talk about with popular ingredients and don’t try to reinvent the wheel.
 Try it out and see what makes it so special.
 Are there ways you can tweak the recipe to lean slightly more moisturizing, or cleansing, etc.?

-Build a foundation that you can grow your formula of off!
+Build a foundation that you can grow your formula from.

-We are not chemist, you can look up much more complex information about each one of the fatty acids we'll discuss.
+We are not chemist.
+Thus, you can certainly find more complex information about each one of the fatty acids we’ll discuss.
 However, knowing the basics can help you to formulate your own recipe more thoughtfully!